eddyerburgh/notes/docs/operating-systems/linux/memory-management.md

 };
 ```

 The `flags` field stores the status of the page.
-For example it can store whether the page is dirty or not, or whether it is locked in memory.
-The flag values are defined in \<linux/page-flags.h\>.
+For example, whether the page is dirty or not, or whether the page is locked in memory.

-The `_count` field stores the usage count of the page: how many references there are to the page.
-If `_count` is -1 then the page is free.
-Instead of accessing `_count` directly, developers should use the `page_count` function to determine whether a page is free or not. `page_count` returns 0 if the page is free and a non-negative integer if the page is in use.
-A page can be in use by the page cache, as private data, or as a mapping in a process's page table {% cite lkd -l 232 %}.
+The `_count` field stores the usage count of the page, i.e., how many references there are to the page.
+If `_count` is -1 then the page is free {% cite lkd -l 232 %}.

 The `virtual` field is the page's virtual address.
 Although this is normally the page's virtual memory address, some memory (called **high memory**) isn't permanently mapped in the kernel's address space.
 For high memory the value will be `NULL` {% cite lkd -l 232 %}.

 ## Zones

-Because of limits in the hardware, the kernel can't treat all pages as equal.
-Some pages cannot be used for certain tasks because of their physical address.
-Because of this, the kernel divides pages with similar properties into **zones** {% cite lkd -l 232 %}.
+**Zones** are groups of pages with similar hardware-assigned properties (e.g., DMA zones, normal zones) {% cite lkd -l 233 %}.

-There are two main limits in hardware:
+There are two main hardware limitations that are relevant to zones:

-1. Some hardware devices can only perform direct memory access (DMA) to certain address spaces.
+1. Some hardware devices can only perform DMA (Direct Memory Access) to certain address spaces.
 2. Some architectures can physically address larger areas than they can virtually address.
-As a consequence, some memory is not permanently mapped into the kernel address space.
+In these cases some memory is not permanently mapped into the kernel address space.

+{% cite lkd -l 233 %}

 There are four primary address zones: